Cacti/documentation/How-To-Poller-5-to-1-min.md

 # Change poller interval from 5 minutes to 1 minute

-This howto describes all steps for convert everything to 1 minute poller interval.
-There will be only one gap during the convert.
+This howto describes all necessary steps for convert your cacti  to 1 minute poller interval.
+This cause one gap in graphs during the convert.
+Gap size depends on count of your rrd files.

 ## Prerequisites and default values used in this howto
 - Cacti installation directory is **/usr/local/share/cacti/**
 - PHP binary is **/usr/local/bin/php**
 - RRD files are in **/usr/local/share/cacti/rra**
 - Poller is running by user **cacti**
-- **Not structured RRDfile paths** (Configuration->Settings-> Data -> Structured RRDfile Paths).
+- **Not structured RRDfile paths** (`Configuration->Settings-> Data` -> Structured RRDfile Paths).
 With structured path you will have more works with splice rrd files.
 You need change splice script.
 - Crontab row looks like
 ```shell
 */5    *       *       *       *       cacti   /usr/local/bin/php /usr/local/share/cacti/poller.php 2>&1